Help Maximize Student Learning

 - Applying practice guidelines identified in the cases to their own patients.

 Our research has shown that intentionally building time into your course for students to work on the cases is a critical integration factor (Berman et al, Academic Medicine Academic Medicine 84(7):942-949, 2009).
 Identifying and listing time to work on the cases in your course calendar is a straightforward method to make this time clear to students.

 Integrating assessment closes the curricular loop and demonstrates to students that you value the Aquifer content and their time spent working through the cases.
-We offer a variety of formative and summative assessment methods directly linked to our case content and pedagogy.
+In addition to our Calibrate Formative Assessment for progress testing, some programs assign the Aquifer Clinical Decision Making Exam for Internal Medicine as a summative assessment.
+Other ways programs use Aquifer in grading and assessment is to include case completion as part of course grade, review students’ Summary Statement responses compared to expert comments, assign students to complete Aquifer’s Case Analysis Tool (CAT), or ask them to present oral reports on Aquifer cases, considering them as standardized patients.
 An early understanding of how their Aquifer work will be assessed ensures student attention to the cases, and enhances their engagement.

 Webinar: Engaging Your Students & Faculty with Aquifer